Welcome to Ko Lanta Old Town.

 There is all tide access to the town via the pier and, at high water, you can bring your dinghy right to the beach. (be careful though as the shore dries out for up to 100 meters at low water springs!
 As a general rule, when the water gets to the level of the bottom of the horizontal concrete part of the pier at the second steps (shown as 2.2m on the tide tables for Pak Nam Krabi), it’s time to head to the boat on a falling tide or head to the beach on a rising tide) The beach is mainly sand and small stones with the occasional patch of mud and is generally OK for dinghy wheels.
 There are soon to be some improvements made to the pier to make access easier (a dinghy dock) but in the meantime it is best to tie your dinghy fore and aft from the end of the pier to the railing to avoid contact with barnacles and to keep your dinghy away from other traffic.
 Note: be careful when going to or from the beach at lower waters, there is a large obstruction underwater about midway down the pier, on the North side.
 It is only visible at LWS.
 You should stand off the pier by at least 50m to avoid it.

 Once you are ashore, enjoy a walk through this beautiful, friendly town and you will find many restaurants from cheap (50bt) to more expensive (150bt) and with a range of dishes that reflect the diverse population of the town.
 If you are in need of provisions there are a few shops around town that have good supplies of fresh (and well kept) fruit and veg, chicken, pork, beef and seafood and on…..
-Sunday afternoons (from about 3pm) there is a colourful market at the end of the pier. (there is also an ATM machine if you’ve arrived without Thai currency) There are 2 hardware stores in the town with a growing supply of stuff for boats.
+Sunday mornings there is a colourful market at the end of the pier. (there is also an ATM machine if you’ve arrived without Thai currency) There are 2 hardware stores in the town with a growing supply of stuff for boats.
 Bottled drinking water and ice can be found around the town until around 9pm and if you need larger quantities, these can be delivered to the end of the pier in the mornings, from about 6am.
 Normal (non-drinking) water can be obtained from the end of the pier.